Skip to main content

 Material on Site198.0 sq ft

 Estimates only.
-Box coverage and waste percentages vary by manufacturer and installer skill.
-Always confirm vendor-specific coverage on the product spec sheet before ordering.
+Box coverage and waste percentages vary by manufacturer, product line, and installer skill.
+Confirm vendor-specific coverage on the product spec sheet before ordering.
+TakeoffCalc isn't responsible for material over- or under-orders.

 How to use this calculator

-1. 01Pick a Material to auto-fill the recommended coverage per box and waste percentage.
-Coverage values are industry midpoints — check your actual box label and override if different.
+1. 01Pick a Material to fill the recommended coverage per box and waste percentage.
+Coverage values are industry midpoints.
+Check your actual box label and override if different.

 3. 03Enter your dimensions.
-Adjust Coverage per Box if your product is non-standard (premium hardwood often comes in smaller boxes; commercial LVP in larger boxes).
+Adjust Coverage per Box if your product is non-standard (high-end hardwood often comes in smaller boxes, commercial LVP in larger boxes).

 5. 05Optionally enter Price per Box for a cost estimate.
-Read the results — Boxes Needed is what to order, Material on Site shows the actual sq ft you’ll have after delivery (always slightly more than your project area).
+Boxes Needed is what to order.
+Material on Site shows the actual sq ft you’ll have after delivery, often a little more than your project area.

 Understanding the math